openframeworks/ofSite/content/donations.md

 <p>If you are using openFrameworks commercially or would simply like to support openFrameworks development, please consider donating to the project.</p>

+<p>To see the different donation tiers please visit our page on Open Source Collective: <a href="https://opencollective.com/embed/openFrameworks">https://opencollective.com/openFrameworks</a>

 <p>If you have any questions or suggestions about donating to openFrameworks, or if you are an institution and want to contribute in a different way, you can contact us by email at <script type="text/javascript" language="javascript">
 <!--
 $(document).ready(function(){